 Will my berries be OK in the car while I have lunch in Stillwater?
 Please bring a cooler with ice to preserve the nutrition and flavor of your berries.
 Chill or freeze as soon as possible.

 How can I pick on a hot day?
 Dress for the weather.
 Hats, plus light colored, loose fitting clothes are best.
 Sunscreen is advised.
 Cold water is available in the field.
 Bring your own water bottle (No glass) to your picking area, which makes it easier to stay hydrated.
 We offer shady picnic areas for snack breaks and picnics.
 Portable toilet and hand washing station are available.

 How do Ipick blueberries?
 With your hand under them, roll the berries with your thumbs and fingers, letting drop into your hand.
 If you notice berries dropping onto the mulch, stop and remember to keep your hand underneath them.
 Pick all blue berries (large and small) on the top and front side of the bush first.
 Then separate the branches, opening the middle of the bush to get the hidden clusters.
 End by lifting the lower branches to pick any berries that might be lower to the ground.
 Make sure all ripe blueberries are picked off the bush before moving to the next bush and leave a clean starting point for the next customer.

 What is the big deal about bees?
 Every blueberry blossom must be visited by a bee to become a berry.
 We are creating beautiful pollinator habitats.
 Bees may still be in the field, so we post a caution to anyone with bee allergies.

 Why are there rock bags next to your bushes?
 We use them as weights for netting and winter row covers.

 Anything else I should know?
 For Safety: Please No Pets, No Glass in field.
 This is a working farm.
 Ground may be uneven.
-We close for thunder, lightening, and rain.
+We close for thunder, lightning, and rain.
 If there is a light drizzle without a storm forecast, we may keep picking.